benwiz/benwiz.github.io/README.md

 ## To Do

-- Better content description for each career card
 - Height of card should not change between content switches
 - Custom pictures for each content-set
     - Squiggle: a slow moving dashed spiral or something simple and good for background